Heyn’s Commissievaarders: Blood & Plunder Faction Review

 300pt Land List: This list focuses on ranged combat.
 Use the Soldaten and Kapers to maintain fire on the opponent and use the European Sailors to back up the Zeeliden.
 The Zeeliden should engage any dedicated melee units before they charge you.

-300pt Cannon List (Sea): Pretty self explanatory; use Expert Artillery Crew to keep your cannons firing and focus fire on your opponent’s main deck of guns to keep them from hurting you back.
+300pt Cannon List (Sea): Pretty self-explanatory; use Expert Artillery Crew to keep your cannons firing and focus fire on your opponent’s main deck of guns to keep them from hurting you back.

 300pt Boarding List (Sea): The Light Frigate is key here.
 Use that 5” speed to fly in, using the swivels and Soldaten to weaken the deck you want to board.
 Send over a unit of Zeeliden first before sending in your Enter Ploeg. the Soldaten can fight as well, but use their Expertly Drilled rule to lay on Fatigue and secure control!